ExpressionEngine/ExpressionEngine-User-Guide/docs/installation/updating.md

 [TOC]

 ## Upgrading Major Versions
-WARN: **Important** Updating major version (example from v5.x to v6.x) typically includes major updates and breaking changes.
+WARN: **Important** Upgrading major version (example from v5.x to v6.x) typically includes major updates and breaking changes.
 Do not upgrade major version manually or via 1-click without testing in a test or development environment first.
-Always following best pratices when updating ExpressionEngine
+Always following best pratices when Upgrading ExpressionEngine
 - Backup files
 - Backup Database
 - Update Add-ons (confirm they support new major version)